Skip to content

 7. Any other oil

-BetterBody Foods Refined Avocado Oil, Non-GMO Cooking Oil, Kosher, Keto and Paleo Diet Friendly, for High-Heat Cooking, Frying, Baking, 100% Pure Avocado Oil, 500 mL, 16.9 Fl Oz
+BetterBody Foods Refined Avocado Oil, Non-GMO Cooking Oil, Kosher, Keto and Paleo Diet Friendly, for High-Heat Cooking, Frying, Baking, Avocado Oil, 500 mL, 16.9 Fl Oz

-• GREAT FOR COOKING: Our naturally refined avocado oil is the perfect all-purpose cooking oil.
+• Great for cooking: Our refined avocado oil is the perfect all-purpose cooking oil.
 It is great for fried dishes, and it makes a nice base for a homemade salad dressing when cold

-• HIGH SMOKE POINT: With a smoke point of 500°F, this pure cooking oil is useful for just about anything, making it olive oil’s match in every way.
+• High smoke point: With a high smoke point, this cooking oil is useful for just about anything, making it olive oil’s match in every way.
 Use it for frying, sauteing, baking, and more

-• NATURALLY REFINED: Non-GMO and gluten-free, this oil contains no additives.
+• No additives: Refined, Non-GMO and gluten-free, this oil contains no additives.
 It delivers a clean flavor because it’s made from clean ingredients, and it is perfect for keto and paleo diets

 Other oils are fabulous substitutes for vegetable oil in brownies.
 And this makes sense.
 Oils generally share the same texture and they’re all 100% fat.
 Here are some oil substitutes to try in your brownies: